RDG-2

-RGD-2 (Russian: РДГ-2, trb.
-RDG-2) – a hand-held smoke grenade of Soviet design.
+RDG-2 (РДГ-2) is a hand-held smoke grenade of Soviet design.

-This grenade is used during operations by individual soldiers and small units to create short-term smoke screens to mask their actions, as well as to blind enemy firing positions.
-It comes in two types - white smoke and black smoke, designated in Poland as RGD-2B and RGD-2CZ respectively.
-It is used by the Polish Army and Police, among others, as a means of simulating a battlefield.
-In the 1950s, they were produced by the Explosive Materials Plant in Krywałd.
+Design

-Initially as a handheld smoke grenade RGD; it had the shape of a cylinder, was made of cardboard and weighed about 0.5 kg.
-It produced a smoke screen up to 30 meters long and 5-8 m wide.
-The time of intensive smoking of the grenade was 60-90 seconds.
+Initially as a handheld smoke grenade RDG; it had the shape of a cylinder, was made of cardboard and weighed about 0.5 kg.
+It produced a smoke screen up to 30 meters long and 5–8 m wide.
+The time of intensive smoking of the grenade was 60–90 seconds.
 The grenade was ignited by rubbing the grenade fuse with a rub.
 The troops were supplied with grenades emitting white or black smoke.

 Smoke grenades with a cap were also developed.
-A uniquely designed cap allowed the RGD smoke grenade to be fired from a 7.62 mm rifle-grenade launcher at a distance of up to 150 meters.
+A uniquely designed cap allowed the RDG smoke grenade to be fired from a 7.62 mm rifle-grenade launcher at a distance of up to 150 meters.

 After firing the UNM cartridge, the pressure of the gunpowder gases caused the grenade to be thrown out and simultaneously ignited the grenade's fuse, and then the smoke-producing mixture.

 The resulting smoke, in the case of close combat, blinded the enemy and created opportunities for maneuver for the team attacking the target.

+The RDG-2 came in two types, white smoke and black smoke.

+Variants

+RDG-2M

-In the 1980s, the RGD-2 smoke grenades were modernized to the RGD-2M standard.
+In the 1980s, the RDG-2 smoke grenades were modernized to the RDG-2M standard.

 The difference between them is the use of a different smoke-producing mixture based on hexachloroethane.
 Thanks to its use, a larger amount of smoke with better masking properties was obtained.

-The RGD-2M smoke grenade weighs about 600 g, smokes for about 50-70 seconds and creates a smoke screen measuring 50x10 m.
+The RDG-2M smoke grenade weighs about 600 g, smokes for about 50–70 seconds and creates a smoke screen measuring 50×10 m.

+Adoption

+The RDG-2 is used during operations by individual soldiers and small units to create short-term smoke screens to mask their actions, as well as to blind enemy firing positions.

+The RDG-2 was designated in Poland as RDG-2B and RDG-2CZ respectively.
+The RDG-2 was used by the Polish Army and Police, among others, as a means of simulating a battlefield.

+In the 1950s, they were produced by the Explosive Materials Plant in Krywałd.